uppathidev/canvas-bubble-animate/README.md

-# canvas-bubble-animate
+# canvas
-Simple bubble animation with canvas element.
-Fun and feel the animation
+A simple bubble animation built with the <canvas> element—light, fun, and visually engaging.